 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Plan are described in Note 1 to the financial statements.
-No new accounting policies that were material were adopted and the application of existing policies was not changed during 2018.
+No new accounting policies were adopted, which had a material impact on the Plan and the application of existing policies was not changed during 2019.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.